mosn/layotto/docs/en/design/lock/lock-api-design.md

 case 1.
 If two apps with different app-id pass the same lock_owner,they won't conflict because lock_owner is grouped by 'app-id ',while 'app-id' is configurated in sidecar's static config(configurated in config.json or passed as parameters at startup)

 case 2.If two apps with same app-id pass the same lock_owner,they will conflict and the second app will obtained the same lock already used by the first app.Then the correctness property will be broken.

 So user has to care about the uniqueness property of lock_owner.

-We let lock_owner field optional.If lock_owner is blank,the sidecar will generate a uuid for the request.

 **Q: Why not add metadata field**